St Mary le Strand: History

-The church narrowly escaped destruction twice during the 20th century.
-At the start of the 20th century the London County Council proposed to demolish the church to widen the Strand; a campaign involving the artist Walter Crane succeeded in averting this, although the graveyard was obliterated and the graves moved to Brookwood Cemetery.
-The London Blitz of the Second World War caused much damage to the surrounding area but again the church avoided destruction, though it did suffer damage from a nearby bomb explosion.
+At the start of the 20th century the London County Council proposed to demolish the church to widen the Strand.
+A campaign involving the artist Walter Crane preserved the church itself; the graveyard was obliterated and the graves moved to Brookwood Cemetery.
+During the London Blitz of the Second World War the church was damaged by a nearby bomb explosion.

 Architecture

 The architecture of St Mary le Strand proved controversial from the outset, and the architect later expressed unhappiness at the way that his plans had been altered by the Commissioners.
 According to Gibbs, the church was originally intended to be an Italianate structure with a small campanile over the west end and no steeple.
 Instead of the latter, a column 250 feet (76 m) high surmounted with a statue of Queen Anne was to have been erected a short distance to the west of the church.
 A great quantity of stone was purchased and brought to the spot, but the plan was abandoned on the death of the queen in 1714.
 Instead, the architect was ordered to reuse the stone to build a steeple, which fundamentally altered the plan of the church.
 Gibbs explained: